 We frequently hear from readers in rural areas, or from other countries who have a harder time finding some of the specialty items referenced in The Fast Metabolism Diet.
 Keep in mind that most non-perishable grocery items can be easily found online, so that’s an option for those living in areas that don’t have a great grocery store or health food store.
-But there’s also no reason you have to buy specialty items at all — you can easily do the Fast Metabolism Diet by sticking with easy-to-find groceries, meat and produce.
+But there’s also no reason you have to buy specialty items at all — you can easily do the Fast Metabolism Diet by sticking with easy-to-find groceries.

 Here are some basics that — with the addition of fresh vegetables and fruit — will let you make meals for any phase.
-Try to buy organic whenever possible.
-And always check the labels for sneaky ingredients like sugar, corn or soy.
+Try to buy organic whenever possible, and always check the labels for sneaky ingredients like sugar, corn or soy.

-Grains and nuts
+Grains and Nuts